AlenKJ01/Mediconnect/README.md

 # 🏥 MediConnect – Medical Services Prototype

 A full-stack **Flask web application** that connects patients with medical service providers.
-Users can **register, log in, book services, and track their request status**, while admins can **view, accept, and complete service requests** — all through a clean, responsive interface.
+Users can **register, log in, book services, and track their request status**, while admins can **view, accept, and complete service requests,**  all through a clean, responsive interface.

 ---